 - DIGS 30008.
 Thesis Preparation.
 This is the nominal capstone project course.
 Students are expected to make individual arrangements to meet with their advisers to complete their thesis by the end of the spring.

-Students prepare their thesis under the supervision of a faculty member and a lecturer in Digital Studies.
-During the Winter and Spring Quarters, students consult with their faculty adviser as well as the lecturer in Digital Studies as they develop and write their thesis.
+Students prepare their thesis under the supervision of a faculty member and the academic director in Digital Studies.
+During the Winter and Spring Quarters, students consult with their faculty adviser as well as the academic director in Digital Studies as they develop and write their thesis.
 The lecturer will schedule biweekly individual and group meetings.

 Students in a major in which a BA paper is required may submit a Digital Studies MA paper proposal related to their BA essay, subject to the approval of their BA advisers and the director of the MA program, with the understanding that it is based on substantial additional research and analysis.

 An important distinction for the BA/MA is that while students enrolled in the standalone one-year MA program have the option of completing their thesis over the summer, BA/MA students must complete their thesis by the end of the spring quarter.
 Therefore, it is important for students to discuss this option with a College adviser early on and work closely with a faculty adviser throughout the final year.

 - Students who begin work towards the MA in Digital Studies degree and then leave the University without completing the program will not be allowed to complete the MA in Digital Studies at a later date.

 - Once a student has begun to pursue both the BA degree and the MA in Digital Studies a leave of absence is not normally possible.
 Students who find that they must take a leave of absence for a medical or family emergency during this period must obtain the approval of the dean of students in the Humanities as well as the dean of students in the College.